 - 2 cups (190 grams) oat flour or homemade oat flour, gluten free as needed

 - 2 tsp baking powder

 - 1/2 tsp baking soda

 - 1/4 cup (50 g) unsweetened applesauce

 - Optional: 1 tsp vanilla extract, 1 tsp ground cinnamon, 1 tsp apple cider vinegar*

-- Add the rolled oats to a food processor or high speed blender.
+- Prep: If you’re making your own oat flour, add the rolled oats to a food processor or high speed blender.
 Pulse the oats into a fine flour, about 2-3 minutes.

-- Prepare the pancakes griddle.
+- Heat: Prepare the pancakes griddle.
 Heat the griddle with olive oil, coconut oil, avocado oil, or vegan butter until hot.
-Once hot, return to the batter.
+Once hot, you can cook the pancakes.

-- Remove from the griddle and serve immediately.
+- Serve: Remove from the griddle and serve immediately.
 Top with desired toppings and enjoy!